dino3616/shio/README.md

 # Introduction

-This is portfolio site of shio, creators for creator.
+This is portfolio site of shio, creator for creators.